qiyuangong/Mondrian/README.md

 This repository is an *open source python implement* for Mondrian.
 I implement this algorithm in python for further study.

 ## Attention
-I used INFORMS dataset instead of Adults data in this implement.
-Because attributes in Adults data are almost categorical.
-I found it difficult to convert them to numeric, meanwhile this transformation will bring huge information loss.
-So I use INFORMS dataset, which is total numeric.
-The Final NCP of Mondrian on INFORMS dataset is about 9.54% (Nice result!).
+I used both adult and INFORMS dataset in this implementation.
+The Final NCP of Mondrian on adult dataset is about 12.19% (Nice result!), while 10.21% on INFORMS data (with K=10).

 ### Motivation
 Researches on data privacy have lasted for more than ten years, lots of great papers have been published.
 However, only a few open source projects are available on Internet [2-3], most open source projects are using algorithms proposed before 2004!
 Fewer projects have been used in real life.
 Worse more, most people even don't hear about it.
 Such a tragedy!